AgtLucas/old-agtlucas/app/_posts/2014-01-02-apps-that-i-use.markdown

 <img src="/img/apps.png" alt="My Apps on Dock">

-Follow the image above, after Finder and App Store (the two first of the left):
+Following the image above, after Finder and App Store (the two first of the left):

 **<a href="https://agilebits.com/onepassword" target="_blank">1Password</a>**: Ok, 1Password this is a little bit expensive, but worth.
 The best way you can organize all of your 21315812312 of passwords.